Hannah Klawes, LSW

 Hannah’s clinical work is relational, collaborative, and neurobiologically informed; providing psychoeducation for clients and utilizing somatic and present-centered interventions are key parts of it.

 Hannah holds a Masters in Social Work from The University of Chicago Crown Family School of Social Work, Policy, and Practice (formerly School of Social Service Administration) and is a licensed social worker.
-They were CCIH’s intern for the 2021-2022 school year and have transitioned to a full time fellowship position in which they are deepening their training and continuing to work with adults and adolescents.
+They began at CCIH as an intern in 2021, completed CCIH’s Trauma Fellowship in 2023, and are now a staff therapist.
 Adhering to the tenets of the social work profession and their personal values, they prioritize anti-oppressive ideology and praxis in their life and clinical work.

 What’s in a Gender?